 actual names of the plug or slot

 whether the device is a classic system or not

 the actual store in use or device model (for IoT use-cases)

 Further lists of constraints or values can be used in the rule language to express alternation (logical OR).

 The same language rules can be used to define rules other than interface auto-connections, including default policy for ordinary connections and installations, and to override policy for the more sensitive interfaces.

-The default-provider mechanism triggers the installation of the provider snap but it does not include an implied connection.
+The default-provider mechanism triggers the installation or upgrade of the provider snap as described but it does not include an implied connection.
 The auto-connection will only happen by means of and if it is permitted by the general auto-connection mechanism.